Jessie Ball duPont Fund

-The Jessie Ball duPont Fund, "Florida's leading national foundation", is a charitable foundation that issues grants to organizations that received support from Jessie Ball duPont during the years 1960-1964 inclusive.
+The Jessie Ball duPont Fund, "Florida's leading national foundation", is a charitable foundation that issues grants to organizations that received support from Jessie Ball duPont between 1960 and 1964.
 When she died on September 26, 1970, the bulk of her estimated $42 million estate, one of the largest in Florida history, became the Jessie Ball duPont Religious, Charitable and Educational Fund.

 The beginning

 When Jessie Ball was a teacher in San Diego, California, she used her savings to award college scholarships to needy students, eventually managing more than 100 scholarships.
 After her marriage to Alfred I. duPont in 1921, she continued making charitable gifts, but on a larger scale.
 When her husband died in 1935, she was his primary beneficiary and became president or board member to many groups and foundations.
 However, she turned over most of those responsibilities to her brother, Edward Ball.
 She preferred to spend her time on philanthropy and let Edward handle the business dealings, which he did for the next 35 years.

 Her personal generosity lasted for half a century, during which she provided scholarships for hundreds of college students (mostly in the southeast), made gifts to colleges and universities (numerous libraries were built), assisted hundreds of churches (all denominations), major charities, children's homes, historic buildings and art museums.

 The Jessie Ball duPont Fund continues to assist those organizations and communities that received financial support from Jessie Ball duPont during the first half of the 1960s.
-The entities include names familiar to everyone as well as groups in small towns known only to local residents.
-Among the colleges & universities, churches, religious entities, schools, social service agencies, youth organizations, preservation associations, medical, cultural and civic groups.
+The entities include names familiar to everyone, as well as groups in small towns known only to local residents.
+Beneficiaries include colleges and universities, churches, religious entities, schools, social service agencies, youth organizations, preservation associations, medical, cultural and civic groups.
 The recipients are located all over the United States.

 Fund established

 More than six years passed between Jessie Ball duPont's death and her estate being settled.
-The fund was granted tax-exempt status in April, 1973, but the first meeting of the trustees was not until January, 1977.
+The fund was granted tax-exempt status in April 1973, but the first meeting of the trustees was not until January 1977.
 Those four individuals were: Edward Ball, Jessie's brother; William Mills, Jessie's charitable advisor; Rev. "Sandy" Juhan, the Episcopal Bishop's son; and Irvin Golden from Florida National Bank, the corporate executor.
 Hazel Williams, Jessie's personal secretary, was invited because of her knowledge of the way Jessie determined who received gifts and the amount of the gift.
 That first year, Miss Williams suggested 113 grants for a total of $4.2 million, which the trustees approved.
 One of the will's provisions specified that the clerical trustee would be appointed by the acting bishop from the Episcopal Diocese of Florida.
 Another rule required trustees to retire from the board at age 70.